Israel's Judgement

 Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit (Matt 21.43).

 This is clarified in the letters of Paul.
 He calls the church the Israel of God.
-He teaches that,

-Not all who are descended from Israel are Israel....
+Not all who are descended from Israel are Israel...
 It is not the natural children who are God's children, but it is the children of the promise who are regarded as Abraham's offspring (Rom 9:6,8).

 God is working in the world through the church, which is now his chosen people (1 Pet 2:9).
 The promises made to Abraham will be fulfilled through the church, the New Israel.
 In Psalm 45:16 when God is speaking to Jesus, he says,